Eugene Lee

 Postdoctoral Researcher, University of Cincinnati | Founder, Paidge

-I earned my Ph.D. in Electronics Engineering from National Yang Ming Chiao Tung University (2023) under Prof. Chen-Yi Lee, where my research focused on efficient deep learning, meta-learning, and resource-constrained neural networks.
-My work has been published at top-tier venues including CVPR (Oral), ICCV, ECCV, and WACV, with over 400 citations (h-index: 6).
+I earned my Ph.D. in Electronics Engineering from National Yang Ming Chiao Tung University (2023) under Prof. Chen-Yi Lee.
+My doctoral research focused on efficient deep learning, meta-learning, and resource-constrained neural networks, resulting in publications at top-tier venues including CVPR (Oral), ICCV, ECCV, and WACV.